taichi-dev/taichi/docs/vector.rst

 Declaration
 -----------

-As global fields of vectors
+As global vector fields
 +++++++++++++++++++++++++++

 .. function:: ti.Vector.field(n, dtype, shape = None, offset = None)

     :parameter n: (scalar) the number of components in the vector
     :parameter dtype: (DataType) data type of the components
-    :parameter shape: (optional, scalar or tuple) shape the field of vectors, see :ref:`tensor`
+    :parameter shape: (optional, scalar or tuple) shape of the vector field, see :ref:`tensor`
     :parameter offset: (optional, scalar or tuple) see :ref:`offset`

-    For example, this creates a 5x4 field of 3 component vectors:
+    For example, this creates a ``5x4`` vector field which has a vector of 3 component on each entry:
     ::

         # Python-scope